magneticio/vamp/docs/content/cli-reference/commands.md

-  list                Shows a list of artifacts merge               Merge a blueprint with an existing deployment or blueprint remove              Removes an artifact version             Show version of the VAMP CLI client
+  list                Shows a list of artifacts merge               Merge a blueprint with an existing deployment or blueprint remove              Removes an artifact undeploy            Removes a deployment update              Update an artifact version             Shows the version of the VAMP CLI client

 Run vamp COMMMAND --help  for additional help about the different command options
 ```